Mathematical Magick

-Mathematical Magick (complete title: Mathematical Magick, or, The wonders that may by performed by mechanical geometry.) is a treatise by the English clergyman, natural philosopher, polymath and author John Wilkins (1614 – 1672).
-It was first published in 1648 in London, another edition was printed in 1680 and further editions were published in 1691 and 1707.
+Mathematical Magick (complete title: Mathematical Magick, or, The wonders that may be performed by mechanical geometry) is a treatise by the English clergyman, natural philosopher, polymath and author John Wilkins (1614–1672).
+It was first published in 1648 in London; another edition was printed in 1680 and further editions were published in 1691 and 1707.
+The work is dedicated to Charles I Louis, the Elector Palatine.

+The first book describes traditional mechanical devices, speed, siege engines and the modern guns of Wilkins' era.
+The second book covers Wilkins' theories and observations on land yachts, submarines, flying machines, and perpetual motion.
+Wilkins thought that human aviation is feasible, if only sufficient exercise, research and development is directed towards it.
+He envisioned flying machines that would be large enough to carry several people.

+The book repeats tales about early attempts at human flight, including Busbequius' 16th-century reports about Turkish flight experiments in Constantinople.
+Wilkins also mentions Anglo-Saxon flight experiments during the reign of Edward the Confessor.
+The researcher called "Elmerus" in the text is probably Eilmer of Malmesbury, who experimented with gliding flight in the 11th century.

 Abstract

 Wilkins dedicated his work to His Highness the Prince Elector Palatine (Charles I Louis) who was in London at the time.
 It is divided into two books, one headed Archimedes, because he was the chiefest in discovering of Mechanical powers, the other was called Daedalus because he was one of the first and most famous amongst the Ancients for his skill in making Automata.
 Wilkins sets out and explains the principles of mechanics in the first book and gives an outlook in the second book on future technical developments like flying which he anticipates as certain if only sufficient exercise, research and development would be directed to these topics.
 The treatise is an example of his general intention to disseminate scientific knowledge and method and of his attempts to persuade his readers to pursue further scientific studies.